hpe-storage/csi-driver/README.md

 nimble-secret         Opaque                                5         149m
 ```

-#### 2. Deploy the CSI driver and sidecars for the relevant k8s version
+#### 2. Deploy the CSI driver and sidecars for the relevant Kubernetes version
 Deployment declarations are stored in [hpe-storage/co-deployments](https://github.com/hpe-storage/co-deployments).

 Kubernetes 1.12